puushtab/puushtab/README.md

 If you don't see one of these projects on my GitHub, it will be available very soon.

-Feel free to contact me via my email or LinkedIn !
+Feel free to contact me via my email or LinkedIn!